BU-DEPEND-Lab/Racecar/README.md

 ### 4) Create a new ROS package

 Add all the src files from Racecar/Robot to a new package.
-The provided instructions below assume the package to be named 'race'.
+The provided instructions below assume the package to be named 'race' with src files in /race/src/

 ## BRASS demo (Deprecated)
 Since there isn't GPS in the F1_tenth system, we have to modified the ekf node in order to make it work with our system.
 The modified code is in the folder modified_from_brass.